Quantum Nuclei at Weakly Bonded Interfaces: The Case of Cyclohexane on Rh(111): Results and discussion

 \subsection{Static results and the quasi-harmonic approximation}

 For the different coverages shown in figure~\ref{fig_commensurate}, the adsorption energy $E_{\text{ads}}^{\text{pot}}$ per molecule was calculated as explained in Methods.
-The results employing the PBE+vdW$^{\text{surf}}$ functional are reported on the first column of figure~\ref{fig_sketch}b.
+The results employing the PBE+vdW$^{\text{surf}}$~\cite{TS2009, Ruiz2012} functional are reported in column 2 of figure~\ref{fig_sketch}a.
+Comparison between \textit{Light} and \textit{Tight} computational settings is given in table~S1 in Supplementary Information (SI).

 The harmonic free energy terms at a temperature of 150 K was added to the adsorption energy, as given by eq.~\ref{eq_Fharm}.
 This temperature was chosen to satisfy several conditions.
 On one hand, the temperature should be below the temperature of desorption and dehydrogenation, which are both close to 200~K~\cite{Koitaya_2012}.
 On the other hand, very low temperatures considerably increase the cost of a PIMD simulation and would reduce the role of anharmonicity, which we aim to investigate.
 The adsorption free energies $F^{\rm{harm}}_{\rm{ads}}$ were obtained analogously to eq.~\ref{eq_Eads}.